onepointconsulting/audio-transcriber/audio/lesson1/103_progressive_muscle_relaxation_demo_final_5a910298d2.mp3.md

 ## Summary:

 This audio file is a guided meditation.
 It instructs the listener to sit comfortably, close their eyes, and slow down their body and mind.
 The meditation guides the listener through a progressive muscle relaxation technique, starting with the toes and moving up through the body, tensing and then relaxing each muscle group.
 It then focuses on relaxing the face.
-The meditation concludes by encouraging the listener to be aware of their relaxed body and then gently brings their awareness back to the present moment and their surroundings.
+Finally, it encourages the listener to be aware of their relaxed body and brings their awareness back to the present moment and their surroundings.